Find a Lender-Approved Local Conveyancer in Rise Park

 Recently asked questions about conveyancing in Rise Park

-Notwithstanding our best endeavours, we have been unsuccessful in trying to purchase the freehold in Rise Park.
+I have given up negotiating a lease extension in Rise Park.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Lease Extension case for a Rise Park property is Flat b 14 Kemble Road in May 2014.
-The Tribunal assessed the value of the premium payable for the lease extension to be £9,761 This case was in relation to 1 flat.
+An example of a Lease Extension case for a Rise Park residence is Flat b 14 Kemble Road in May 2014.
+The Tribunal assessed the value of the premium payable for the lease extension to be £9,761 This case affected 1 flat.

 Last updated